Ukraine tells critics of slow counteroffensive to 'shut up'

 By Tom Balmforth

-Nearly three months since launching a much vaunted counteroffensive using hundreds of billions of dollars of Western military equipment, Ukraine has recaptured more than a dozen villages but has yet to penetrate Russia's main defences.
+Since launching a much vaunted counteroffensive using many billions of dollars of Western military equipment, Ukraine has recaptured more than a dozen villages but has yet to penetrate Russia's main defences.

 Stories in the New York Times, Washington Post and other news organisations last week quoted U.S. and other Western officials as suggesting the offensive was falling short of expectations.
-Some faulted Ukraine's strategy, including blaming it for concentrating its forces in the wrong places.
+Some faulted Ukraine's strategy, including accusing it of concentrating its forces in the wrong places.

 Moscow says the Ukrainian campaign has already failed.
 Ukrainian commanders say they are moving slowly on purpose, degrading Russia's defences and logistics to reduce losses when they finally attack at full strength.